annasanders/annasanders.github.io/ms_projects/dtsa_5505/Data Mining Project - Ask a Manager Salary.markdown

 - Allow for salaries over \$600,000 or find a more mathematical way to find the cutoff point

 Overall though, this was an interesting project to attempt and helped me develop my skills in python for data science.

+## Additional Retrospective Potential Updates

+In addition to the project next steps listed above, there are a few data splitting related issues in the project above that I would ideally like to correct at some point, but may not have time to.

+The main issue is the inclusion of all data in the clustering method, and the subsequent train test split.
+All data was run through the clustering algorithm to create the best clusters for all data; however, in a true experiment, the training data used to validate the prediction algorithm should also be held from the cluster fitting.
+The training data thus should be run through the cluster assignment after cluster fitting and then predicted from the final prediction model.
+This ensures no data snooping is done.
+While thought about, since both models' performance was poor, this can be left as a though exercise and not implemented.